 They’re simple in design, often available in larger sizes, and offer lower premiums due to their lower production costs.

-However, their rough appearance can make them less appealing to buyers, reducing liquidity.
+However, their rough appearance can make them less appealing to buyers, potentially resulting in a lower liquidity.

 Silver Bars for More Ounces Overall: Low Premiums on silver